Arwa-x/Ros-Installation/README.md

 The version I download is 6.1.34

-2.2 After the installation is completed, run VirtualBox then create a new virtual machine by Clicking (New).
+2.2 After the installation is completed, run VirtualBox then create a new virtual machine by Clicking (New)

-2.3 Then type any name and select the type you want then click Next.
+2.3 Then type any name and select the type you want then click Next

-2.4 As you move to the next screen, you can select how much memory is to be allocated from your main computer to the virtual machine.
+2.4 As you move to the next screen, you can select how much memory is to be allocated from your main computer to the virtual machine

-2.5 After that, select how much of your hard disk your VM will use then click create.
+2.5 After that, select how much of your hard disk your VM will use then click create

-2.6 Then select the type of file you will use for your Virtual hard disk.
+2.6 Then select the type of file you will use for your Virtual hard disk

-2.6 Choose whether the hard disk is dynamically allocated or has a fixed size.
+2.6 Choose whether the hard disk is dynamically allocated or has a fixed size

-2.7 Finally set the size of the of memory your VM can access, then click Create to initialize the machine.
+2.7 Finally set the size of the of memory your VM can access, then click Create to initialize the machine

 ## 3- Install Ubuntu Image